Who originally sang "Where the Wild Things Are"?

 The connection between "Film: Where the Wild Things Are" and "who originally sang where the wild things are" is significant because the film played a major role in the song's success.
 The film's unique and imaginative visuals helped to bring the song to life and create a lasting impression on viewers.

-• The film's release date
+- The film's release date

 The film "Where the Wild Things Are" was released in 1963, the same year that the song was released.
-This helped to create a strong association between the two, and it also helped to promote the song to a wider audience.
+This helped to create a strong association between the two, and it also helped to promote the song to a wider audience. - The film's critical and commercial success

 The film "Where the Wild Things Are" was a critical and commercial success.
 It was nominated for three Academy Awards, and it won the Golden Globe Award for Best Original Score.
-The film's success helped to raise the profile of the song, and it also helped to establish Maurice Sendak as a major figure in children's literature.
+The film's success helped to raise the profile of the song, and it also helped to establish Maurice Sendak as a major figure in children's literature. - The film's unique and imaginative visuals

 The film "Where the Wild Things Are" is known for its unique and imaginative visuals.
 The film's director, Spike Jonze, used a variety of techniques to create a world that is both whimsical and realistic.
-The film's visuals helped to bring the song to life and create a lasting impression on viewers.
+The film's visuals helped to bring the song to life and create a lasting impression on viewers. - The film's soundtrack

 The film's soundtrack is an important part of the film's overall success.
 The soundtrack features a variety of songs, including "Where the Wild Things Are."
 The soundtrack helps to create the film's atmosphere and mood, and it also helps to tell the story.